alvaro-freire/mychat/README.md

 RECEIVE teixe Hello, world!
 ```
 > The user won't receive their own messages.
 The receive command receives first the username that sent the message followed by the message itself.
-Use the program <mark>netcat</mark> and, once completed, you should be able to reproduce the following session:
+Use the program `netcat` and, once completed, you should be able to reproduce the following session:
 ```bash
 root@ubuntu~: nc localhost 8080
 USERNAME teixe                          (->)